Shankar-Raj/Bus-timings-/README.md

-Here's how you can structure your GitHub README to explain this Java console application for bus timings:

----

 # Bus Timings Console Application

 This is a simple Java console application that helps users manage and search for bus timings without requiring a map interface.
 The application offers two main functionalities: